EvanDotPro/vim-configuration/README.md

     * Ability to run Git commands within Vim.
 (Try `:git status`)
 * Zen Coding support
     * Type `div#page>div.logo+ul#navigation>li*5>a` then hit `<C-e>` to expand to full, tabbed, HTML.
+* GitHub Gist Integration
+    * From any file, run `:Gist` to post to a Gist.
+Use `:Gist -p` for a private Gist.
+    * Optionally have the Gist URL copied to your clipboard and/or launched in your browser.
+    * Requires Git with `github.user` and `github.token` global configuration
+      values set.
 * Much, much more coming soon.
 I'm only like 10% done getting this set up, so don't think that this is it.